NotYuSheng/Every-Note/Kubernetes/README.md

 kubectl logs <pod-name>
 ```

-## Delete all pods in all namespace
+## Permanently stop and delete the Pods
 ```
-kubectl delete pods --all --all-namespaces
+kubectl delete deployment --all --all-namespaces
 ```

 ## Delete all pods in specific namespace